danweiner/learning-p5-js/README.md

 Note that these header names are in "slugified form" - meaning that they are all in lower case, with spaces replaced by '-', and with all punctuation removed.

 For instance, Incremental Development becomes "incremental-development" and What is p5.js? becomes "what-is-p5js".

+### Detour 1a - More GitHub

+Just a note to self that I'll have to return to learn more about Git and GitHub.

+I foresee this being a potential problem down the road as I develop larger projects.

+I just almost got into some issues with `git stash`.
+That almost led to a Git rabbit hole, with me resolving Git conflicts that may or may not have existed, with upstream changes that I dont really understand.

+I'll leave this on the backburner for now, but I know that this is important, and potentially a major hurdle.

 ### Random: Variety is the spice of life